 “Regimes collapsed, countries liberalized, and I got a chance to pursue liberal arts in a capitalist country,” she says.
 She packed her bags and headed to Augsburg College in Minneapolis, the only college she applied to because a Polish professor teaching economics there visited her Slovenian high school and told her about international student scholarship opportunities.
 At Augsburg, she enrolled in economics and business classes, but soon found her heart was in sociology.

 “By my sophomore year, I finally admitted to myself that I was more interested in people than abstract curves of demand and supply,” she says.
 Having grown up in a racially and culturally homogenous community, the opportunity to explore cross-societal differences as a formal course of study was incredibly interesting.
 She wound up taking every sociology course Augsburg offered, and even a few they didn’t via a sister school in the area.
-Graduate school at Princeton University let her dive deeper into the field, while return trips home each summer to the newly established Slovenia offered a living laboratory to study the sweeping societal transition underway during the early 90s.
+Graduate school at Princeton University let her dive deeper into the field, while return trips home each summer to the newly established Slovenia offered a living laboratory to study the sweeping societal transition underway.

 “Democratization, privatization, marketization, Europeanization, globalization – these were experiences happening and affecting my family, my community, my country and more than a hundred million people from Central and Eastern Europe,” she says.
 “As far as I was concerned sociology wasn’t merely a choice of a study subject.
 I had to try to untangle this complexity.”